vralle/html-bundler-webpack-plugin/README.md

 The `content` is the raw content of a template.

-The description of all `loaderContext` attributes see in the [Webpack documentation](https://webpack.js.org/api/loaders/#thisresourcepath).
+The description of all `loaderContext` attributes see in the [Webpack documentation][webpack-api-loaders-thisresourcepath-url].

 Returns the modified template.
 If you are not changing the template, you should return `undefined` or not use `return` at all.

 The callback function called right before the [preprocessor](#loader-option-preprocessor).
 This can be useful when using one of the predefined preprocessors and modifying the raw template or the data passed to the template.

 For example: